sailfishos-mirror/dbus/CONTRIBUTING.md

-Stable branches are named after the version number itself (`dbus-1.2`, `dbus-1.4`), whereas the development branch is simply known as `master`.
+Stable branches are named after the version number itself (`dbus-1.2`, `dbus-1.4`), whereas the development branch is simply known as `main`.

-New features, enhancements, minor bug fixes, and bug fixes that are unusually intrusive should always be based on the `master` branch.
+New features, enhancements, minor bug fixes, and bug fixes that are unusually intrusive should always be based on the `main` branch.

-Fixes for significant bugs should be developed on the `master` branch and cherry-picked to the most recent stable branch.
+Fixes for significant bugs should be developed on the `main` branch and cherry-picked to the most recent stable branch.

 Depending on the release cycles of various Linux distributions, some